Spring Term 2019 in the Humanities Lab

-During the spring term of 2018 the Humanities Lab offers five courses.
-Go to our "Courses" page for more information and apply (as usual) by sending an e-mail to the address within brackets.
+During the spring term of 2019 the Humanities Lab offers three courses.
+Go to our "Courses" page for more information and apply by sending an e-mail to the address within brackets.

 - Programming for the Behavioural Sciences (marcus.nystromhumlab.luse)